 WSCC men’s basketball hosts regular-season home finale02/23/2017

 WSCC men gear up for ACCC play01/12/2017

-Wallace State men’s basketball has established itself as one of the top programs in the Alabama Community College Conference (ACCC) after winning three league titles since 2010, including two in the past five seasons under coach John Meeks.
+Wallace State men’s basketball has established itself as one of the top programs in the Alabama Community College Conference (ACCC) after winning three league titles since 2010, including two under coach John Meeks.

-After six seasons at Wallace State, Meeks has developed into one of the most successful coaches in the conference, compiling a 123-73 record in Hanceville and making five consecutive postseason appearances.
-The 33-year-old has won two conference/region championships with the Lions and was named the 2015 ACCC co-North Division Coach of the Year, a season after earning 2014 ACCC Coach of the Year honors.
+After seven seasons at Wallace State, Meeks has developed into one of the most successful coaches in the conference, compiling a 136-90 record in Hanceville and making six consecutive postseason appearances.
+The 34-year-old coach has won two ACCC/Region 22 tournament and regular-season championships with the Lions and was named the 2015 ACCC co-North Division Coach of the Year, a season after earning 2014 ACCC Coach of the Year honors.

 During the 2015-16 season, Meeks organized a trip for his team to the Dominican Republic, becoming the first NJCAA team in any sport to compete on foreign soil.
 The Lions won a pair of games in Santo Domingo, D.R., and also spent time visiting orphanages and distributing items like soaps, shampoos, toothbrushes, uniforms, tennis shoes, T-shirts and candy to children.